oliver-lister/react-zod-multistep-form/README.md

   ensuring validation is respected.
 - **Navigation callbacks**: Simple `goToNextStep` and `goToPreviousStep` functions to handle form step transitions while respecting validation.
+- **Field-specific validation**: Uses `trigger` from `react-hook-form` to validate only the fields in the current step before allowing navigation to the next step.

 ## Installation